KalterTod/Notes/README.md

-#### Simple API built with node, express, and mongoose with tutorial for automated RESTful testing with Mocha.
+### Simple API built with node, express, mongoDB, and mongoose with tutorial for automated RESTful testing with Mocha.
 ##### All of the instructions here are for use with Mac OSX.

 To begin, you must first CLONE this repository.
 For more information, I highly recommend the [Gitbook](http://git-scm.com/book).